A Study in Terror: Sir Nigel Films

 The movie was from Sir Nigel Films, a company set up by the estate of Sir Arthur Conan Doyle, with the aim of exploiting Doyle's literary works in film and television.
 Henry Lester, managing director of Sir Nigel said "We felt that the royalties we were receiving from various media outlets bore little relation to profits.
 Also we were not pleased with the quality of some of the films."
 Doyle's son Arthur was chairman of the board on the company.

 In 1963 the Mirisch Company obtained the rights to make The Life of Sherlock Holmes.
 However, when that project was delayed, the Mirischs gave permission for Sir Nigel to make A Study in Terror and one more film.

 A Study in Terror was a co production between Sir Nigel Films and Britain's Compton Group, and American producer Herman Cohen.
 Sir Nigel were entitled to fifty percent of the profits.

 In 1966 Sir Nigel had plans for five movies and a television series.

 Production

 Development

 According to producer Herman Cohen, he had been thinking of making a movie about Sherlock Holmes, and so had the producing team of Michael Klinger and Tony Tenser.
 They decided to team up and Cohen arranged for finance through Columbia.

 Cohen says the idea of combining Sherlock Holmes and Jack the Ripper came from Donald and Derek Ford, who wrote the first draft.
-Cohen was not happy with it and arranged for a rewrite from Harry Craig, who Arthur Conan Doyle and Henry Lester liked.
-Craig was not credited on the final film.
+Cohen was not happy with it and arranged for a rewrite from Harry Craig.

-Cohen says Arthur Doyle had little involvement in the movie apart from visiting the set but Lester was involved in many discussions.
-Cohen says, "There were several things we wanted to do that he would say.
-"Oh, no. no. Sherlock Holmes wouldn't do that!”"